Driving Change Through Social Innovation

 - Quantitative approaches using existing secondary social databases, or the implementation of social samples.

-- Other mixed methods: fuzzy cognitive mapping, thematic analysis, etc.
+- Other mixed methods: fuzzy cognitive mapping, thematic analysis, content analysis etc.

 Through these approaches WE&B has been able to implement and adapt different sociological theoretical perspectives through various projects.
 We have implemented the Theory of Planned Behaviour to understand knowledge fragmentation in water and climate change in Africa – AfriAlliance project.
 We have performed Ethnographic Techniques to understand the reasoning for water and nutrient reuse acceptance in circular economy solutions – in the RUN4LIFE project.
-We have gained an understanding of the risk/benefit perceptions of implementing circular solutions in buildings – the Houseful project.
-Understanding a social application of water smart society in the REWAISE project, knowing how the innovation sector works in the nutrient management sector in Europe, (Nutri-know project).
+We have gained an understanding of the risk/benefit perceptions of implementing circular solutions in buildings – the HOUSEFUL project.
+Understanding a social application of water smart society in the REWAISE project and

 Service Product